Menu

 You and your child can also write a page or create a video with a short introduction about themselves, their hearing loss, and their goals.
 Include tips for teachers to keep in mind to help your child reach their goals throughout the school year.

-Try creating an information sheet or short video with instructions and troubleshooting tips about your child’s hearing devices and/or remote microphone system – this way, the teacher and school staff can review when they need a reminder!
+Try creating an information sheet or short video with instructions and troubleshooting tips about your child’s hearing devices and/or RM system – this way, the teacher and school staff can review when they need a reminder!

 Keep the Conversation Going